danielbodnar/awesome-stars/README.md

 ## rust

+- [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - A fast Rust-based web bundler 🦀️
+- [lpenz/rust-sourcebundler](https://github.com/lpenz/rust-sourcebundler) - Bundle the source code of a binary in a crate into a single .rs file to be used in single-file programming competition sites
 - [cargo-bins/cargo-binstall](https://github.com/cargo-bins/cargo-binstall) - Binary installation for rust projects
 - [erg-lang/erg](https://github.com/erg-lang/erg) - A statically typed language compatible with Python
 - [ouch-org/ouch](https://github.com/ouch-org/ouch) - Painless compression and decompression in the terminal